BCMmodule/Hardware/README.md

 - Documentation
 - Test Summary

-Except where otherwise noted, licensed under a [Creative Commons Attribution-Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)
+Except where otherwise noted, licensed under a [Creative Commons Attribution-Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
+All derivative works are to be attributed to Gerald Coley of [BeagleBoard.org](http://beagleboard.org).